 Digital Assets.
 An increasingly important part of any estate plan is how to account for digital assets.
-With a multitude of usernames, passwords, websites, social media accounts, sorting through a deceased digital footprint can be aggravating and time-consuming for loved ones.
+With a multitude of usernames, passwords, websites, and social media accounts, sorting through a deceased digital footprint can be aggravating and time-consuming for loved ones.
 You may decide to have a separate document with all digital asset information that would be kept in a safe place with the will and power of attorney.
 You definitely don't want to put this information in your will, since the will can become a public document.
 Revised UFADAA (Uniform Fiduciary Access to Digital Assets Act) 2015, which has been enacted in most states, allows estate fiduciaries to manage digital assets, including web domains, computer files, and digital currencies.
 However, the law does restrict a fiduciary's assess to electronic communications like email, social media accounts, and text messages.

 Estate Planning is an Ongoing Process.
 Once your documents are completed, it’s best to keep the documents in a safe place and tell your family members and advisors where they are.
 Planning is an ongoing process and we at Planning to Wealth recommend revisiting your estate plan at a minimum of every five years or if you’ve had any major life changes.
 The death of a loved one is a stressful, tumultuous time, so having your affairs in order ahead of time can help avoid making things even worse.

 David Flores Wilson, CFP®, CFA, CDFA®, CCFC is a New York City-based CERTIFIED FINANCIAL PLANNER™ Practitioner & Wealth Advisor at Watts Capital, and Editor at Planning to Wealth.
-He can be reached at (917) 843-4366 and email@example.com.
+He can be reached at firstname.lastname@example.org.